140 Best Alien Race Names: Species & Civilization Ideas for Sci-Fi Stories

 Chithari

 Insectoid species with a complex hive mind structure.
-Each individual serves specialized roles while maintaining connection to the collective consciousness of their people.
+Each individual has a specialized role while staying linked to the collective consciousness of their people.

 Voidborn